hgop/syllabus-2021/assignments/week-01/day-03/README.md

 ## Step 2 - Kubernetes

-### Why you need Kubernetes and what it can do:
+### Why you need Kubernetes and what it can do

-* Containers are a good way to bundle and run your applications.
+- Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
 Wouldn't it be easier if this behavior was handled by a system?

-* That's how Kubernetes comes to the rescue!
+- That's how Kubernetes comes to the rescue!
 Kubernetes provides you with a framework to run distributed systems resiliently.
 It takes care of scaling and failover for your application, provides deployment patterns, and more.
 For example, Kubernetes can easily manage a canary deployment for your system.

-### Kubernetes provides you with:
+### Kubernetes provides you with

 - Service discovery and load balancing Kubernetes can expose a container using the DNS name or using their own IP address.
 If traffic to a container is high, Kubernetes is able to load balance and distribute the network traffic so that the deployment is stable.
 - Storage orchestration Kubernetes allows you to automatically mount a storage system of your choice, such as local storages, public cloud providers, and more.